ryzech/Essentials/README.md

 [<img alt="Patreon" src="https://img.shields.io/badge/-Support_on_Patreon-F96854.svg?logo=patreon&style=flat-square&logoColor=white" height=32>](https://www.patreon.com/essentialsx)

-This is a fork of Essentials called EssentialsX.
+This is a fork of Essentials called ryzech/EssentialsX.

 If you are using this, do **NOT** ask Essentials for support.